 All conveners are asked to register and pay registration fee (including membership) to ensure their participation in the scientific program of the Congress (final program and book of abstracts).
-Please consult the registration form for deadlines – coming soon.
+Please consult the registration form for deadlines.

 Information about abstract submission

-Organizing committee encourages panel convenors to advertise their panel among students, colleagues and associates.
+Organizing committee encourages panel convenors to advertise their panel among their students, colleagues and associates.

 If convenors wish to have a presentation in their own panel, they must submit an abstract via abstract submission system and accept it during evaluation.
 Organizers do not book a time slot for convenors’ introductory presentations by default.

 Convenors are responsible for the selection of the most appropriate papers for their panel.
 Evaluation should be based on compliance with the topic of the panel and quality of the proposal.

 Only convenors (not co-convenors) can login and evaluate abstracts.
 When an abstract is submitted to your panel, you will receive a notification via email.
 First, login to the Congress website using the same credentials you used to submit your panel proposal, then click on the links you received in an email notification.

 - Accept – the paper should be accepted.